OrganizedProjectGuys/COP-Project/README.txt

 // COP 3402,  Summer 2021
 // P-Machine

-1. Must have vm.c the source code for p-machione and input.txt
+1. Must have vm.c the source code for p-machione and test1.txt

 2. Run gcc vm.c

-3.
+3. ./a.out test1.txt

-4.
+4. Check output in console